William Blake: Marriage and collaboration with Catherine Boucher

-In 1781 William met Catherine Boucher when he was recovering from a relationship that had culminated in a refusal of his marriage proposal.
+In 1781 Blake met Catherine Boucher when he was recovering from a relationship that had culminated in a refusal of his marriage proposal.
 He recounted the story of his heartbreak for Catherine and her parents, after which he asked Catherine: "Do you pity me?"
 When she responded affirmatively, he declared: "Then I love you".
 William married Catherine, who was five years his junior, on 18 August 1782 in St Mary's Church, Battersea.
 Illiterate, Catherine signed her wedding contract with an X. The original wedding certificate may be viewed at the church, where a commemorative stained-glass window was installed between 1976 and 1982.
 The marriage was successful and Catherine became William's "partner in both life and work", undertaking important roles as an engraver and colourist.
 According to the Tate Gallery, Catherine mixed and applied his paint colours.
 One of Catherine Blake's most noted works is the colouring of the cover of the book Europe: A Prophecy.
 William Blake's 1863 biographer, Alexander Gilchrist, wrote, "The poet and his wife did everything in making the book – writing, designing, printing, engraving – everything except manufacturing the paper: the very ink, or colour rather, they did make."
-In 2019 Tate Britain's Blake exhibition gave particular focus to Catherine Boucher's role in William Blake's work.
+In 2019 Tate Britain's Blake exhibition gave particular focus to Catherine's role in Blake's work.